cleverage/eav-manager/Documentation/Cookbooks/translations.md

         [...]
 ```

- In the `messages.fr.yml` translation file, this results in
+ In the `messages.fr.yml` translation file, this results in the following :

  ```yaml
  eav: